Product labeling and claims

 To the World:

 Clear and prominent labeling that is grounded in science can empower consumers to make informed consumption choices, by helping them to understand the calorie and nutritional content of their foods.
-Direct and understandable information on pack helps consumers to maintain a well-balanced diet, achieve health goals and understand the environmental impact of product purchases.
+Direct and understandable information on pack helps consumers to maintain a well-balanced diet, work towards their health goals and make informed choices.

 Approach